Is0git/NewsApp/README.md

   </p>

 <h3>Description</h3>
 <p>Simple application that is made for looking up news around the world.
-The App was written in MVVM architecture using most best tools that exist (including new libraries from jetpack: Hilt and Paging3) </p>
+The App was written in MVVM architecture using many great tools that android framework provides (including new libraries from jetpack: Hilt and Paging3) </p>

   <li>Kotlin coroutines</li>
   <li>Hilt</li>